pm100/db65/README.md

  - `=@ @(.ptr1)` returns what the ptr1 at ptr1 points to
  - `=@(.ptr1+xr)` returns what ptr1 + xr points to

+`@` is the dereference operation for a word

+`@b` is the deref of a byte

  Useful quickies

  `dis =pc`
  `expr =xr`

+ Note that you may need to enclose the whole expression in quotes so that it doesnt look like command arguments to the line parser

 ### quit